vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

 On October 9, 2021, I made a donation that might be considered somewhat unusual: a $1,000 gift (along with overhead, this came to
 $1,004.99) to the blogger behind [The Fangirl Verdict](https://thefangirlverdict.com/).
-This may come as a bit surprising, given my past [donation history](https://vipulnaik.com/donation-history/) and my interest in [effective altruism](https://vipulnaik.com/effective-altruism/).
+This may come as a surprise, given my past [donation history](https://vipulnaik.com/donation-history/) and my interest in [effective altruism](https://vipulnaik.com/effective-altruism/).

-I thought I would write a little bit more about my thinking behind this donation, as well as more generally my thinking about donation, hence this post.
+I thought I would write a little bit more about my thinking behind this donation, as well as more generally my personal thoughts on donations, hence this post.
 Nothing here is being presented as a recommendation for others to follow.

 ## Background on where I am with respect to donations

 ### The kinds of donations I am looking to make

-My financial state is at the point where I feel like I've accumulated enough savings to be comfortable consideering time-sensitive donation opportunities -- and also comfortable investigating potential opportunities -- but not enough savings for me to be actively looking for ways to give it away.
-I also haven't signed any pledges around giving, and in general I don't feel any obligation to hit specific giving targets, but I do in general plan to continue accumulating money with the possibility of either donating it or using it to finance future activities (such as quitting my job and trying something where I don't get paid).
+My financial state is at the point where I feel like I've accumulated enough savings to be comfortable considering time-sensitive donation opportunities -- and also comfortable investigating potential opportunities -- but not enough savings for me to be actively looking for ways to give it away.
+I also haven't signed any pledges around giving, and in general I don't feel any obligation to hit specific giving targets, but I do in general plan to continue accumulating money with the possibility of either donating it or using it to finance future activities with altruistic side-effects (such as quitting my job and trying something where I don't get paid (much) but feel I'm directly helping the world more).

 There are a number of "fallback" donation targets including the EA Funds and the GiveWell Maximum Impact Fund.
 If I had enough savings